 When a relationship gets into trouble it can be a time of great uncertainty, confusion, and even pain.
 It doesn’t matter if it is a personal one, like a marriage (Note to PC Guys: I’m using the term figuratively not literally), or a business relationship.
 If it is important, at some time, differences will inevitably appear.

-How they are expressed can easily be confused with the core problem, with the result that time and effort are wasted, and the relationship may fail.
+For those who don’t, how differences are expressed can easily be confused with the core problem, with the result that time and effort are wasted, and the relationship failure may eventually result.
+So diiferences themselves aren’t the problem; it’s how we talk about them and whether we accept them or not, that causes friction

 All too often, when a relationship gets into difficulty the early signs go unnoticed, ignored, or denied.
 Later on, when things have ‘got serious’ the indicators (arguments, differences, problems communicating, breakdown) are seen as ‘the problem’, whereas really, they are symptoms of a relationship that’s not working as well as it could.